poseidonos/poseidonos/README.md

 ```

 ### Step 2.
 Create Write Buffer within DRAM
-Create a write buffer within DRAM using the device create command.
-This write buffer will be included to a POS array later.
+Using the device create command, create a write buffer in DRAM.
+A POS array will use it.

-This command will create write buffer with the total size of 4096MB, the block size of 512B, and the name of "uram0".
-The command will request a SPDK server to create a SPDK block device called "malloc bdev", which is a userspace ramdisk.
+The following command will create *uram0*, a write buffer with a total size of 4096MB and a block size of 512B.
+The command will request an SPDK server to create an SPDK block device called *malloc bdev*, a userspace ramdisk.
 ```bash
 root@R2U14-PSD-3:/poseidonos/bin# ./poseidonos-cli device create --device-name uram0 --device-type uram --num-blocks 8388608 --block-size 512
 ```

+- Note 1: the recommended size of a write buffer is different by environment.
-- Note: The recommended size of uram0 may differ by environment.
-If the size of uram0 exceeds 4096MB, it may not be possible to restore by journal in SPO.
+- Note 2: The size of a write buffer should be carefully chosen.
+For example, if the size of a write buffer is greater than 4096MB, it may not be possible to perform journaling-based sudden power-off recovery (SPOR).

 ### Step 3.
 Check POS version